Aaditya-Nandeshwar/Kubernetes/README.md

 ```
 docker push ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/nodejs-test:latest
 ```
 8) The above steps help you to build and push your images on AWS ECR.
-Each time when you make any new change in the code, first you need to build your image and then push that image to a private registry like AWS ECR.
+Each time when you make any new changes in the code, first you need to build your image and then push that image to a private registry like docker or AWS ECR.

 ## Deployment

-This is the most crucial part of this project, here you need to understand and configure so many things to make your deployment successful.
+This is the most complex and confusing part of this project, In this, you need to understand and configure multiple things to make your deployment successful.

-The first task is how to create pods and deploy applications on pods.
+The first task is how to create the pods and deploy applications on pods.

-Here, I have written a nodejs-deployment.yaml which contains lots of fo things in it.
-Let's understand in depth.
+I have written one small `nodejs-deployment.yaml` file, which contains the required information in it, to deploy the application on pods.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment